hapijs/h2o2/README.md

 ### URI

 Setting this option will send the request to an absolute URI instead of the incoming host, port, protocol, path and query.
-Can not b used with `host`, `port`, `protocol`, `mapUri`.
+Cannot be used with `host`, `port`, `protocol`, `mapUri`.

 ```javascript
 server.route({